darcymason/wedge-64/README.md

 on the [Best of the Torpet disk](https://commodore.software/downloads/download/540-associated-book-disks/12531-the-best-of-torpet-disk)

-"The Wedge" made it easier to work with disk catalogs and files, and with Basic programs, offering features like easier file listing and loading, renumbering Basic source code, or searching Basic listings for specific text.
+"The Wedge" made it easier to work with disk catalogs and files, and with Basic programs, offering features like easier file listing and loading, renumbering Basic source code, and searching Basic listings for specific text.

 Wedge-64 is an example of a CHRGET-driven utility: it intercepted the keyboard character stream and checked for a specific starting character (the 'wedge', ">"); if that character was not found, it passed control back to the previous character handler.